 Although written in 1712/13 St. Louis Marie de Montfort’s book True Devotion to Mary is still considered one of the greatest ever written on the Blessed Virgin Mary, and a masterpiece of Marian theology and spirituality Highly recommended by no less than eight popes and countless saints, including Mother Teresa of Calcutta, St. Maxmilian Kolbe, and St. Pope John Paul II, it offers the enquiring and discerning reader much to ponder, pray about and discuss.

-The membership of all five groups began by attending an information meeting, which was followed by fortnightly one-and-a-half hour meetings between mid-September and mid-May, taking extended breaks at Christmas and Easter.
+The membership of five groups began by attending an information meeting, which was followed by fortnightly one-and-a-half hour meetings between mid-September and mid-May, taking extended breaks at Christmas and Easter.

 Prior to each session members committed to reading a pre-selected section of the book (just a few pages) and to engaging with a handout that incorporated a few questions.
 The handouts drew on the work of an American Catechist, Anne Collins, and an eminent retired Catholic theologian, Fr.
 Basil Cole OP, who taught in The Pontifical University of St. Thomas Aquinas (Angelicum) in Rome and The Dominican House of Studies, Washington DC.
 Both Anne and Fr.
 Basil have much experience in supporting adult groups explore the rich insights of St. Louis Marie de Montfort.